metaplex-foundation/sugar/README.md

 ```

 At the end of the execution of the `launch` command, the Candy Machine will be deployed on-chain.

-> Replace `sugar` binary name with `sugar-ubuntu-latest` or `sugar-macos-latest` if you used the binary distribution.

 ## Working with Sugar